-Explore the islands of Kos, Leros, Tilos and Nissyros by mountain bike.
-No off-road adventure will be left unexplored over 8 incredible days in Greece and Turkey.
+Explore the islands of Kos, Kalymnos, Leros, Lipsi and Patmos by mountain bike.
+No off-road adventure will be left unexplored over 8 incredible days in the Central Greek Aegean.

 Discover ancient ruins, thousands of dazzling islands, picturesque mountain villages or even lush forest.
 This is Greece - a country of fascinating history, wonderful cuisine and laid-back locals.
 Bask in the blue skies and find out just why bicycle lovers rate this as one of the finest countries to explore on two wheels.